 Arguably the most iconic card game there is; 3 card poker dates back further than most would realise.
 A game with a staggering number of variants; one of the most coveted forms of poker is 3 card poker – a version which is believed to date as far back as the original.
-The ‘casino’ variant of the game is believed to have first arisen back in 1994 and was conceptualised player Derek Webb, a keen player who envisaged a form of his beloved game which combined the prolonged excitement of Hold ‘em with the speedy nature of other casino floor games.
+The ‘best online casino’ variant of the game is believed to have first arisen back in 1994 and was conceptualised player Derek Webb, a keen player who envisaged a form of his beloved game which combined the prolonged excitement of Hold ‘em with the speedy nature of other casino floor games.

 3 Card Poker Rules